 Run off (Late May-Mid June)

 The timing of run off on the Madison changes from year to year depending on the snow pack.
-Typically run off on the Upper River begins around late May and extends until mid to late June.
+Typically run off on the Upper Madison begins around late May and extends until mid to late June.
 On extreme high water years run off can extend into early July.
 Run off on the Madison is generally shorter than surrounding rivers and it clears earlier than the Gallatin or Yellowstone.
 The Lower Madison is more resistant to run off and on most years provides good fishing even during June.
 The Upper Madison actually fishes very well during the middle of run off upstream of the West Fork near Lyons Bridge.
 Hebgen Dam releases clear water year round and the two small tributaries (Beaver Creek and Cabin Creek) between Hebgen and Quake Lakes only put enough sediment in the Madison to turn it an “army green” color.

 Early Summer (mid June- mid July)